-The Master Controller also has network interface connections, which are located at the top of the SBC.
+The Master Controller also has the network interface connections, which are located at the back of the Card Cage, on the top right.

-The following sections give removal procedures for components installed in the Master Controller cabinet.
+The following subsections give specification and removal procedures for components installed in the Master Controller.

-6.2.1 Single board computer pcb
+6.2.1 SBC and card cage assembly